 Britain's Got Talent golden buzzer act Lifford Shillingford has spoken candidly about his battle with depression.

-In Saturdays episode, we met 42-year-old singer Lifford Shillingford from South London.
+This month, we met 42-year-old singer Lifford Shillingford from South London.

 He revealed he had previously enjoyed brief success in the early 00s, appearing on the Artful Dodger's hit Please Don't Turn Me On.